 Summer Programs

-Join the Leon County Public Library in June and July for summer programs for all ages!
-Discover a summer filled with exciting games, crafts, scavenger hunts, animal visits, reading challenges, and more.
+Join the Leon County Public Library in June and July for the Color Our World summer programs for all ages!
+Explore a vibrant summer filled with exciting games, crafts, scavenger hunts, animal visits, reading challenges, and more.

-The library’s summer reading program is designed to help prevent the “summer slide” by keeping children and teens engaged in reading over the long summer break.
-The program encourages citizens of all ages to read books of their choice for fun and prizes.
+The library’s summer reading program helps prevent the “summer slide” by keeping children and teens engaged in reading throughout the long summer break.
+The program encourages individuals of all ages to read books of their choice for fun and prizes.

 Beanstack

-Join our Summer Reading Challenge with Beanstack, the library's fun reading challenge tracker!
+Join the Summer Reading Challenge on Beanstack, the library’s fun reading challenge tracker!

 How to get started: